-- 1.01 The actuary's external user report should incorporate any standard reporting language applicable to the work.
-[Effective December 1, 2002] - .02 The practice-specific standards for work describe any applicable standard reporting language. - The purpose of standard reporting language is to simplify the actuary's communication with users by creating a clear, easy to recognize, distinction between the usual situation and the unusual (sometimes problem) situation.
+- .01 The actuary's external user report should incorporate any standard reporting language applicable to the work.
+[Effective December 1, 2002] - .02 The practice-specific standards for work describe any applicable standard reporting language. - .03 The purpose of standard reporting language is to simplify the actuary's communication with users by creating a clear, easy to recognize, distinction between the usual situation and the unusual (sometimes problem) situation.
 The standard reporting language, while abbreviated, acquires precision by the convention that the situation is usual if there is no reservation.
 Any reservation is disclosed in a special paragraph and described either there or by reference.
-Standard reporting language is thus similar to the auditor's standard report on financial statements. - .04 The standard reporting language may comprise a complete report; for example, an appointed actuary's report with respect to the financial statements of an insurer.
-Alternatively, it may be included in a larger report; for example, a report giving advice on funding a pension plan. - .05 Here is the skeletal structure of standard reporting language.
+Standard reporting language is thus similar to the auditor's standard report on financial statements. - .04 The standard reporting language may be incorporated in a report prepared by the actuary's employer or client; for example, the financial statements of an insurer, a pension plan or a public personal injury compensation plan.
+Such a report does not constitute an external user report. - .05 Here is the skeletal structure of standard reporting language.